 Damages You Are Entitled to for Wrongful Death in NY

 New York is one of the few states where a jury may not make an award for mental anguish or loss of companionship.
-In New York, pain and suffering of the deceased and loss of financial support are the largest part of compensation you are entitled to.
+In New York, the pain and suffering of the deceased and loss of financial support are the largest part of the compensation you are entitled to.

 New York State allows the following types of compensation for wrongful death: